Density estimation using the perceptron: The Generalized Energy Distance

 Our first goal is to connect the study of $\overline{d_H}$ to the study of $\cal E_\gamma$ with $\gamma=1$.
 To achieve this, we introduce an intermediary, the ``average'' perceptron discrepancy $d_H$.
 Given two probability distributions $\mu,\nu$ on $\R^d$, we define

 where $\sigma$ denotes the surface area measure.

-If the two distributions $\mu,\nu$ are supported on a compact set, then the overall definition can indeed be regarded as an average of the (mean squared) perceptron discrepancy, because the integrals over $b$ and $v$ only range over bounded sets.
-However, in general, the integrals in the definition of $d_H$ are not normalizable and that is why we put ``average'' in quotes.
+If the two distributions $\mu,\nu$ are supported on a compact set, then the overall definition can indeed be regarded as a `mean squared' version of perceptron discrepancy, because the integrals over $b$ and $v$ only range over bounded sets.
+However, in general, the integral over $b$ in the definition of $d_H$ is not normalizable and that is why we put ``average'' in quotes.
 Nevertheless, we have the following comparisons between $d_H$ and $\overline{d_H}$.

-\begin{proposition} For any $\beta > 0$, $d\geq1$, $C>0$, and for all $\mu,\nu\in\cal P_S(\beta,d, C)$, we have
+\begin{proposition} For any $\beta > 0$, $d\geq1$, $C>0$, and for all $\mu,\nu\in\cal P_S(\beta,d, \infty)$, we have

-Moreover, for all $d\geq1$, there exists a finite constant $C_1$ such that for all $\mu,\nu\in\cal P_G(d)$,
+Moreover, for all $d\geq1$, there exists a finite constant $C_1 = C_1(d)$ such that for all $\mu,\nu\in\cal P_G(d)$,

-\end{proposition} \begin{proof} The proof of \eqref{eqn:smooth d_H<d_H} is immediate after noting that all distributions in $\cal P_S(\beta,d, C)$ are supported on the $d$-dimensional unit ball and that $\int_{v\in\bb S^{d-1}}\int_{-1}^1\D b\D\sigma(v)=4\pi^{d/2}/\Gamma(d/2)$.
+\end{proposition} \begin{proof} The proof of \eqref{eqn:smooth d_H<d_H} is immediate after noting that all distributions in $\cal P_S(\beta,d, \infty)$ are supported on the $d$-dimensional unit ball and that $\int_{v\in\bb S^{d-1}}\int_{-1}^1\D b\D\sigma(v)=4\pi^{d/2}/\Gamma(d/2)$.
 Thus, we focus on the Gaussian mixture case.
 Write $\mu-\nu = \tau * \phi$ where $\phi$ denotes the density of the standard Gaussian $\cal N(0,I_d)$ and $\tau\in\mc{P}(\R^d)$ is the difference of the two implicit mixing measures.
 For any $R>0$, we have